Chad Rubin has achieved a rare thing among marketplace sellers: a genuine, recognizable brand name that stands for something.

 I had to move quick because I needed to pay the rent.
 I didn’t have a job.
 I had just had gotten engaged when I was laid off of Wall Street.
 So I needed to move very, very quick.
 I couldn’t make money, I couldn’t replenish my stock.
 I needed to find another way, and the other way was trying to find a factory in China, sourcing the products and building the brand.

-I didn’t want to take too much risk, and I wanted to minimise two things.
-I wanted to minimise “sweat”, which is the time I spend in something, and I also wanted to minimise my “treasure” which is my money.
+I didn’t want to take too much risk, and I wanted to minimize two things.
+I wanted to minimize “sweat”, which is the time I spend in something, and I also wanted to minimize my “treasure” which is my money.
 I wanted to be as risk averse as possible, but still be an entrepreneur.
 So I brought in my first product with my own brand, at a very small sample size.
 Then I built it after that, it went from one box to two boxes, to a pallet, to two pallets, to three pallets.
 Now we have over 1,400 products, and 88 containers a year, across various verticals.

 Crucial Vacuum was conceived in 2008 and officially incorporated in 2009.
 In terms of the evolution, when I picked my brand name, I never thought that I would saturate every piece of the vacuum market: vacuum bags, vacuum rollers, vacuum hoses, vacuum filters, vacuum belts.
 And I did it in such a quick time frame that I needed to find new markets to disrupt.
 So I built Crucial Air and Crucial Coffee.
 Now I’m building Think Crucial which is the brand that can house everything else, but with the same fun spirited approach that we’ve kept to in the accessory and replacement market.